austintaylor/vim-commaobject/README.md

 There is support for ``()``, ``[]``, and ``{}`` enclosed lists.

-There is support for lists ending in `` do``, indicating a Ruby method without parentheses.
+There is also support for lists ending with ``do``, indicating a Ruby method without parentheses.

 To do
 =====